legitbiz/SealsOfFate/README.md

 # Seals Of Fate: Hats of Destiny; Icebergs of Doom

-Copyright © 2017 A Legitimate Buisness
+Copyright © 2017 A Legitimate Buisness, LLC

 Seals of Fate is a prototype rogue-like built in the Unity engine using C#.

 ## Setup instructions

-1. The game is being developed in the latest version of the Unity game engine and is still in active development.
-As such, version 5.6 or later of the Unity editor is required to be installed to open and run the project.
+1. The game is being actively developed in the latest version of the Unity game engine .
+Unity v5.6 or later is required to open and run the project.

 1. Clone this repository into a directory on your local machine.